Liam-s-lind/history-project1/README.md

 2. Navigate to the project directory.
 3. Open the `index.html` file in a web browser.

-## Information
+## Issues
 The Problems i sumbled across
-1. it happend to be so that before i had moltiple css for the different pages it didn't respond well
+1. it happend to be so that before i had moltiple css for the different pages it didn't respond well.
+2. validation W3C shows this message that i could not resolv -> Error: A charset attribute on a meta element found after the first 1024 bytes.
+At line 650, column 21.  charset="utf-8"><link rel="ic

 ## Usage
 Use the navigation bar at the top to navigate between different pages: